supakorn5039-boon/Intelligent-Parking-Assistant-by-Leveraging-AI-for-Real-Time-Parking-Space-Detection/README.md

 4. **Test with Real Device:**
     - Connect both the mobile and computer to the same network or wifi.
-    - Open a camera and scan the QR code when running npm start.
+    - Open a camera and scan the QR code when running `npm start`.